mqz0211/IcodeAI/README.md

 ### Please Read the EULA AND License before continuing

-## This is specifically for Icodemath uses,developer will no have any liability against any unethical usage
+## This is specifically for Icodemath uses,developer will have no liability against any unethical usage

 ##  Project Overview